 The Anker Soundcore Liberty 4 NC Truly Wireless are better than the JBL Tune Flex True Wireless.
 The Anker's ANC feature blocks out much more noise, and they support multi-device pairing.
 They also have a virtual surround sound feature to help create a more immersive listening experience.

 The Anker Soundcore Liberty 4 NC Truly Wireless are slightly better earbuds than the Anker Soundcore Liberty 3 Pro Truly Wireless.
 The Liberty 4 NC last longer on a single charge and have more extra charges in their carrying case compared to the Liberty 3 Pro.
-While both earbuds have an in-app EQ that allows for sound customization, the Liberty 4 NC's default sound is more neutral and better at representing vocals and instruments accurately.
-The Liberty 3 Pro also aren't compatible with the Anker Soundcore app's 3D Surround Sound feature, which creates a virtual soundstage for improved immersion.
+Both earbuds have an in-app EQ that allows for sound customization.
+The Liberty 3 Pro aren't compatible with the Anker Soundcore app's 3D Surround Sound feature, which creates a virtual soundstage for improved immersion.
 That said, the Liberty 3 Pro are more stable and come with a selection of swappable silicone fins to help you find the best possible fit.
-They also have better overall noise isolation.

 The Anker Soundcore Liberty 4 NC Truly Wireless are slightly better earbuds than the Anker SoundCore Life P3 Truly Wireless.
-The Liberty 4 NC have a more neutral default sound profile, which some users may prefer, and a longer battery life.
-They also support 3D Surround Sound, a virtual soundstage feature available in the Anker Soundcore app.
-Conversely, the Life P3 have slightly better noise isolation, particularly when it comes to bass-range noise like the low rumble of bus and plane engines.
+The Liberty 4 NC have a longer battery life and support 3D Surround Sound, a virtual soundstage feature available in the Anker Soundcore app.
 That said, both earbuds have the same level of customizability via the app, including a graphic EQ and presets, as well as onboard control configuration.
-If you're looking for a cheaper option, the Life P3 isn't a bad deal.
-However, the Liberty 4 NC offers more for only a slightly higher price tag.

 The Anker Liberty 4 NC look similar to the Anker Soundcore Liberty 4 True Wireless.
 Their bud-and-stem design has a semi-gloss finish and a round design.
 They're available in five colors: 'Velvet Black', 'Light Blue', 'Navy Blue', 'Clear White', and 'Pastel Pink'.